Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Experiments

 In \Cref{table:iou}, we display the IoU results from procedurally generated scenes.
 The chamfer distances for the procedurally generated scenes is shown in \Cref{fig:chamfer}.
 The qualitative reconstructions on real world scenes can be seen in \Cref{fig:qualitative1}.

 \textbf{Insight 1:} \textit{BRRP is more accurate than a method with an uninformative prior.}

-As showcased in \Cref{table:iou}, BRRP outperforms V-PRISM on each set of procedurally generated scenes.
+As showcased in \Cref{table:iou}, BRRP outperforms V-PRISM on \rebut{both sets of} procedurally generated scenes.
 It has the highest IoU improvement from V-PRISM on the YCB scenes.
 A similar pattern can be seen in the chamfer distances in \Cref{fig:chamfer}, where BRRP consistently outperforms V-PRISM, with the biggest gap of 0.19 (cm) occuring on the YCB scenes.
 This makes sense because BRRP uses a subset of the YCB objects as its prior.

 We can see this improvement qualitatively in \Cref{fig:qualitative1}.
 While BRRP and V-PRISM are comparable for most objects, there exist certain objects that V-PRISM predicts to occupy a large portion of space that the object \textit{doesn't} occupy.
 BRRP is able to more accurately reconstruct these objects.
 The clearest example of this is the dark green object in the right-most scene in \Cref{fig:qualitative1}.
 Both of these quantitative and qualitative results suggest BRRP is generally more accurate than V-PRISM.
 It is the most accurate when evaluated on objects in its prior distribution.

 \textbf{Insight 2:} \textit{BRRP is more robust than a deep learning method.}